 Students and faculty also perform a variety of free evening recitals throughout the sessions and each session concludes with a final concert.

-There are two sessions:
+There are two sessions (dates subj to change):

 Commuter and overnight options are available for each session; students who have completed Grade 6 may only attend SYMS Jr as a commuter.